tobiasraabe/software_patents/README.rst

     $ python prepare_data_for_project download --subset replication
     $ python prepare_data_for_project validate

 (If you want to have the raw data or everything, use ``--subset raw`` or ``--subset all``.
 Note that, you need about 60GB of free space on your disk.
-Furthermore, handling the raw data requires an additional step where the files are splitted into smaller chunks, so that they can fit into the memory of your machine.
-These steps require knowledge about `Dask
+Furthermore, handling the raw data requires an additional step where the files are split into smaller chunks, so that they can fit into the memory of your machine.
+These steps require knowledge about `Dask <https://dask.pydata.org/en/latest/>`_.
-<https://dask.pydata.org/en/latest/>`_.
 You can find more on this `here
 <https://github.com/tobiasraabe/software_patents/blob/master/src/documentation/
 data.rst>`_.)